Pehdzeh Ki First Nation

 The youth in Wrigley are avid drummers and handgame players.
 They practice at least twice a week amongst themselves.
-They are the future for Wrigley.

-Past Leadership
+Leadership Timeline

 In September 2004, David Moses was elected to a two-year term as Chief of the First Nation.
 Darcy E. Moses was elected Chief in 2006.
 Tim Lennie was elected Chief in 2009, re-elected in 2011, and resigned in 2012.
 Sharon Pellissey was elected to replace Lennie in July 2012.
 Pellissey was removed from office later that year, and Lennie returned to the position.

+In 2017, Maurice Moses was elected Chief.
+He was disqualified in October 2020, so the only other candidate, Lloyd Moses, was acclaimed as Chief.